 "Most people are looking to do the last best thing with their life," said Wainman.
 "It seems to many people a culmination of a life, usually, of generosity."

-Eileen Hipfner of Toronto had been a registered organ donor but had never considered donating her entire body to science until hearing a presentation where family members expressed their pride for the incredible gift they had made by donating their body.
+Eileen Hipfner of Toronto had been a registered organ donor but had never considered donating her entire body to science until hearing a CBC radio documentary about family members who expressed their pride for the incredible gift they had made by donating their body.

 "I decided to donate my body to the Department of Anatomy at the University of Toronto, so that it could be used to train tomorrow's physicians," she said.

 Hipfner inspired her parents to do the same.
 But the question of religious appropriateness came up.
 So the family consulted their priest about whether body donations would be permitted for observant Catholics.

 "He told them that it was one of the most Catholic things they could choose to do, but their remains would have to be ... interred in a consecrated place," said Hipfner.

 How is the body used?

 Wainman, who was a student himself at McMaster, said he was "blown away" during his first experience in the anatomy program when he started to work with a real body instead of relying on drawings in an anatomy text book.